brltty/brltty/README.txt

 canute-upgrade
    This script upgrades the Raspbian Canute Controller software.

+canute-startx
+   This script starts an X session with a terminal that has the same dimensions as the Canute's braille display.

 canute-screen
    This script starts a text mode session with a terminal that has the same dimensions as the Canute's braille display.

-canute-startx
-   This script starts an X session with a terminal that has the same dimensions as the Canute's braille display.

 canute-ttysize
    This script configures the current terminal to have the same dimensions as the Canute's braille display.

+canute-status
+   Show the current status of the Canute braille display process.

 canute-start
    Start the Canute braille display process now.